-The Center will support up to 4 seed-grant projects, for one or two years, with a targeted annual budget limited to approximately $50,000.
+The Center supports projects for one or two years with a targeted annual budget of up to $50,000.
 The purpose of these awards is to develop new research projects at the intersection of neuroscience and society, with a special emphasis on projects willing to explore the relationship between community knowledge and participation and neuroscience knowledge.
-We encourage not only at primary research proposals, but also education proposals, community advocacy proposals, science communication proposals, and humanities proposals.
-Our 2024 Seed Grant Program opens August 2024.

 Human Centered Design